Home electricity usage calculators

-This calculator can give you an estimate of the power consumption and the cost but the most accurate way to find out the consumption of any device or appliance is to use a plug in power meter.
+This calculator can give you an estimate of the electricity usage and the electricity cost but the most accurate way to find out the consumption of any device or appliance is to use a plug in power meter.

 Buying an energy efficient appliance: is it worth?

-Energy efficient appliances consume less electricity which means that we will be paying less every month on electricity bill.
+Energy efficient appliances consume less electricity which means that we will be paying less every month on our electricity bills.
 So far, it sounds good, isn’t it?

 What we need to be aware of is that the energy efficient appliances are usually more expensive and we will be paying more for that energy efficient fridge, washing machine, dishwasher,…